Make WordPress Core

 Severity: minor Version:

-Component: Plugins Keywords: good-first-bug has-test-info dev-feedback has-patch
+Component: Plugins Keywords: has-test-info dev-feedback has-patch

 Focuses: ui, css Cc: